-Abstract: Companies should always be creative and innovative in dealing with changing and growing environment.
+Companies should always be creative and innovative in dealing with changing and growing environment.
 Likewise, consumers are increasingly demanding and forcing companies to always maximize their available resources so that consumers are increasingly satisfied.
-Each company is competing to create the best marketing strategy in order that the purpose of the organization is more effective than its competitors as indicated by the increasing number of satisfied customers.
-The aim of this research was to examine the roles of product quality, price, promotion, and buying decision to satisfaction.
+Each company is competing to create the best marketing strategy in order that the purpose of the organization is more effective than strategy in order that the purpose of the organization is more effective than strategy in order that the purpose of the organization is more effective than strategy in order that the purpose of product quality, price, promotion, and buying decision to satisfaction.
 The samples in this research were 160 companies of the holders of inland transit insurance policy in Central Java, Indonesia.
 The sample collection technique used purposive sampling.
 The data quality was determined using validity and reliability by using the analysis tool of Structural Equation Modeling (SEM.).
 The test results indicate that the strongest factor to create buying decision is price that have got impact to increase satisfaction.
 On the other hand, the weakness in this study is product quality.
 It concluded that the buying decision has got an action to mediate the relationship between product quality and promotion.